Dartegnian/darts-dots/README.md

 Working on it.

 ## Deprecated software
 I don't use these anymore.
 Don't use the configs for them.
+These are probably outdated, anyway.

 ### Devilspie
 The pie of the [devil](https://en.wikipedia.org/wiki/Daemon_(computing)).
 Used this quite a bit when I was using KDE (the K Desktop Environment) but since then I've made the switch to `bspwm` and I've been living a much simpler life away from the [devil's pie](https://en.wikipedia.org/wiki/Hedonism).